fullmetalbrackets/blog/src/content/blog/setting-up-a-container-stack-with-docker-compose.md

 > <img src="/assets/info.svg" class="info" loading="lazy" decoding="async" alt="Information">
 >
-> This will not be an exhaustive Docker tutorial, for that I always suggest <a href="https://docs.docker.com" target="_blank">the official Docker documentation</a>.
+> This will not be an exhaustive Docker tutorial, for that I always suggest <a href="https://docs.docker.com" target="_blank" data-umami-event="container-stack-compose-docs-docker">the official Docker documentation</a>.
 The purpose of this guide is limited to explaining how to install Docker and set up various Docker containers quickly and easily via Docker Compose.

 <div id='install'/>